tjdragon/LLMde0/readme.md

 - It is all about data, quality data
 - But still conceptually, LLMs are all about probability of deduction of the next "word" based on previous "words" (referred to as context window or memory)
     - If the number of words in the French language is 100k, and if we assume a context window of 2048 words (for a small model), essentially a diagonal matrix, the weights number is (100k * 100k) * 2048 / 2 =  10,240,000,000,000 = 10240 billion weights (this can be reduced by eliminating weights close to 0)
+    - The breakthrough of LLMs was to stop trying to build a database at all, and instead build a function that could generate language from first principles it learned from the data.
+That is a fundamentally more powerful and efficient paradigm.
 - Learn, share, enjoy, have fun.

 [TJ]